Updated: Mar 7

 He smiled again at me still holding my chin, and I didn’t even realize how hard I was smiling as well.
 Just almost forgetting the severity of our conversation seconds ago.

 “I just really love you, Jay.
 I feel sometimes useless without you— like I don’t know what I’d do if anything ever happened to you.”
+He dropped his hand from my chin and moved his index to my face, while lightly placing one hand on my shoulder.

 “Ain’t nothing gonna happen.
 And I’ll tell you what you will do if anything ever did happen, you’re gonna keep getting that medicine for Mama.”
+He moved the wagging finger, but the shoulder grip remained.
+Not so rough, but just gentle enough.

 “Oh shit!
 It is today!”